What is Bourbon Virus?

 The Bourbon virus is named after Bourbon County, Kansas where the first identified patient with this disease had lived.
 The Bourbon virus belongs to a group of viruses called thogotovirus.
 Viruses in this group are found all over the world.
 It is not yet fully know how people become infected with Bourbon virus, however it is thought to be transmitted through the bites of ticks or other insects.
 Symptoms in the Kansas resident resembled other tick-borne diseases and he had reported tick exposure prior to the onset of his illness.

-As of February 12, 2015, only one case of Bourbon virus disease has been identified in eastern Kansas in late spring 2014.
+As of June 2018, a limited number of Bourbon virus disease cases have been identified in the Midwest and southern United States.
+The first case of Bourbon virus disease was indentified in eastern Kansas in late spring 2014.
 The man who was infected later died.
 He was a previously healthy male over 50 years of age who had onset of symptoms during late spring 2014.
 The patient had reported exposure to ticks before becoming ill.
 At this time, it is unknown if the virus might be found in other areas of the United States.

-To date, human infection with this virus is only known from one case in Kansas.
+To date, human infection with this virus is only known from the Midwest and southern states.
 More research is needed to determine the prevalence of this disease and the potential vectors that may transmit the disease to humans throughout the US.

-Because there has been only one case identified thus far, scientists are still learning about possible symptoms caused by this new virus.
-In the one person who was diagnosed with Bourbon virus disease, symptoms included:
+Because there have only been limited cases identified thus far, scientists are still learning about possible symptoms caused by this new virus.
+In the few people who have diagnosed with Bourbon virus disease, symptoms included:

 - Muscle ache

 - Loss of appetite